 This is where the two apps diverge completely.

-For drivers who are uncomfortable with a company collecting and potentially selling their driving patterns and earnings data, this is not a minor difference.
-It is the core philosophy behind how each app operates.
+For drivers who are uncomfortable with apps collecting, sharing, or monetizing sensitive driving patterns and earnings data, this is not a minor difference.
+It is the core philosophy behind how rutera is built.

 FeatureruteraGigU